DoravirineBrand Name: Pifeltro Other Names: DOR Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 Take doravirine according to your health care provider’s instructions.
 Doravirine can be taken with or without food.

-If you also take the medicine rifabutin, take doravirine 2 times each day, about 12 hours apart, according to your health care provider’s instructions.
+If you also take the medicine rifabutin, take doravirine twice each day, about 12 hours apart, according to your health care provider’s instructions.

 Always take doravirine in combination with other HIV medicines.